x3dom/x3dom/doc/guide/tutorial/aopt.rst

 	aopt –i <input.foo> -N <output>.html

 For a general introduction to data conversion with aopt `check here <http://x3dom.org/docs/dev/tutorial/dataconversion.html>`_.
+Generelly, you get some more advice calling `aopt -h` and `aopt -H`.

 Analyzing your 3D model
 -----------------------